kartikperisetla/YODA/README.txt

 # along with YODA.
 If not, see <http://www.gnu.org/licenses/>.
 # -------------------------------------------------------------

-(README last updated Dec.
-13, 2014)
+README last updated on Mar 5, 2015

-Running current code:
-This project is structured as a maven project which is supported by all the major IDEs by importing the yoda/yoda/pom.xml file .
-It requires the Java 8 language level and SDK.
+YODA requires the Java 8 language level and SDK.
+I'm currently experiencing issues using maven to build executables and run them from the command line.
+Until then, I suggest opening the project in an IDE and using the IDE's 'play' button.
+I have used Intellij IDEA 14, I import the pom.xml file as a Maven project, and I can run both of the demo systems.

+To run the old version of the Yelp system from the command line, do:
+> git checkout 9b14c44

 To build, go to yoda/yoda/ and run:
 > mvn compile